AlbertoBasalo/ng-lab/README.md

 > Start a fake API server
 > Clone and follow instructions from https://github.com/AlbertoBasalo/api_bun

+> [!NOTE]
+> Move to numbered branches to follow the evolution of the project

 > [!TIP]
 > Documentation
-> Find detailed journal of instructions in [docs folder](./docs/)
+> Find a detailed journal of instructions in [docs folder](./docs/)

 ### Folder structure

-Have an outlook of the project folders structure
+Have an outlook of the project folder structure

 ![Folders](./docs/screenshots/folders.png)